Bryan-Michael Cox: 2006–2009

 Cox co-wrote "Shortie Like Mine" the first single for Bow Wow's fifth studio album, The Price of Fame, in 2006.
 Again working with Austin together the duo co-wrote "Stay Down" for Mary J. Blige's eighth studio album, Growing Pains in 2007.
+Cox became the executive producer on Brandy’s unreleased album, Sweet Nothings, her originally planned fifth studio album with a projected release date sometime in 2007, working on numerous songs on the album alongside Kendrick "WyldCard" Dean, Adonis Shropshire and Eric Hudson.
 Cox co-wrote "Last Time" for Trey Songz's second studio album Trey Day.
 Cox produced and co-wrote "Circles", the third single from Marques Houston's Veteran album.
-In 2008, he wrote five songs for the group Day26's self-tiled debut album, including the second single, "Since You've Been Gone".
+In 2008, he wrote five songs for the group Day26's self-titled debut album, including the second single, "Since You've Been Gone".

 2010–present

 In 2010, he co-wrote and produced "Never Let You Go", the single for My World 2.0, the debut studio album by Justin Bieber.
 For Mariah Carey he co-wrote and co-produced "Oh Santa!", alongside Jermaine Dupri and Carey, for her second Christmas/thirteenth studio album, Merry Christmas II You.
-He added songwriting and production on Usher's Grammy award-winning album Raymond vs Raymond.
-In the same year Cox co-produced the single "Love All Over Me", the single from Monica's sixth studio album, Still Standing.
+He added song writing and production on Usher's Grammy award-winning album Raymond vs Raymond.
+In the same year, Cox co-produced the single "Love All Over Me", the single from Monica's sixth studio album, Still Standing.
 He worked on Love and War for Tamar Braxton in 2013.
-He worked with Johtna Austin co-writing for R. Kelly's thirteenth studio album The Buffet, and on Views for Drake.
-Cox co-wrote on Free TC for Ty $ Dolla Sign in 2016.
+He worked with Johntá Austin co-writing for R. Kelly's thirteenth studio album The Buffet, and on Views for Drake.
+Cox co-wrote on Free TC for Ty Dolla Sign.